hnicke/sodalite/docs/sodalite.1.md

 `ASSIGN` mode
 -----------
 The `ASSIGN` mode is needed to assign a specific key to an entry.
+While in assign mode, the frame is displayed in green.
-This is accomplished within these steps:
+Assigning entries is accomplished within these steps:

 1. Enter assign mode
 2. Press a key associated with an entry or select an entry manually